 An API token is required to access the API.
-Users may generate and download API tokens via the Orchestrator Web UI by navigating to the “Account” page.
+Users may generate and download API tokens via the Orchestrator Web UI by navigating to the “Account” page as described in the VMware SASE product documentation.
 Users should treat API tokens as highly sensitive, just as they would treat their Orchestrator password.

 The API server looks for API tokens on incoming requests in an HTTP Authorization header which specifies the

 Token authentication scheme.
 That is to say, a well-formed Authorization header containing an API token looks like:

 The Orchestrator executes all API operations as the user to whom the client’s API token belongs (i.e. the client is afforded precisely the same permissions as the user that downloaded that token).